Superradiance Constraints from GW231123: Analysis and Conclusions

 This analysis demonstrates that GW observations of high-spin BHs can be used to set competitive limits on axions (and, more generally, light bosonic fields) in unexplored regions of the parameter space.
 The dominant uncertainty entering this analysis comes from the unknown timescale between successive mergers of the constituent BHs -- this is in contrast to approaches using x-ray observations, where the dominant systematic arguably comes from the modeling of the accreting material near the horizon.
 Using a data-driven approach, we have argued that this uncertainty is not prohibitive, and that GW231123 can be used to derive meaningful constraints on feebly coupled axions.

-To conclude, the upcoming high-sensitivity LVK O5 run \cite{KAGRA:2013rdx} promises to significantly enhance discovery potential for similar events.
-In fact, thanks to an expected signal-to-noise ratio improvement of roughly a factor of ${\cal O}(3)$ (using the sensitivity curves described in~\cite{Barsotti:18}), the observable volume will expand by nearly ${\cal O}(20)$.
+The upcoming high-sensitivity LVK O5 run \cite{KAGRA:2013rdx} promises to significantly enhance discovery potential for similar events.
+Thanks to an expected signal-to-noise ratio improvement of ${\cal O}(3)$~\cite{Barsotti:18}, the observable volume will expand by nearly ${\cal O}(20)$.
 The detection of additional events of this kind in future LVK runs would be accompanied by narrower uncertainties on event parameters and will allow for improved constraints on the underlying spin distribution, along with other source population properties, thereby strengthening the bounds discussed in this work.